butteff/ubuntu-server-daily-mail-info/readme.md

 <code>00 5 * * * ./dailymail.sh</code>

-Thank you for using my script.
+Thank you for using my script.<br/>
 Also I offer some services, may be this my projects will be interesting for you:
 <a href="http://adminicana.ru/en.html">adminicana</a> and <a href="http://webvir.ru">webvir</a>